2024 ISSRC Awards Program

 (ix) unemployment

-The Rick Ruddell Industry Engagement Award (Academic geared)
+The Rick Ruddell Rural Crime Policy, Practice, and Engagement Award

 This award is named in honour of the late Professor Rick Ruddell, a dear and much-missed friend of the Society and a highly productive scholar who published over 130 articles, technical reports, and encyclopedia entries, plus authored and edited 13 books.
 Rick has left an impressive legacy, as both a scholar and a person – in particular in the field of rural criminology, in which he is easily considered a pioneer especially with his research into rural boom and bust economies.